flutter/website/src/docs/testing/best-practices.md

 performance pitfalls apply, but you should still aim to build and render a frame as fast as possible.
 Why?

-* Lowering the frame render time below 16ms may not make a visual difference, but it will **improve battery life** and thermal issues.
+* Lowering the frame render time below 16ms might not make a visual difference, but it **improves battery life** and thermal issues.
-* It may run fine on your device, but consider performance for the lowest device you are targeting.
+* It might run fine on your device, but consider performance for the lowest device you are targeting.
 * When 120fps devices become widely available, you’ll want to render frames in under 8ms (total) in order to provide the smoothest experience.